 It's a type of luncheon meat made up of parts, somewhat like a hotdog, chunks of ham, and seasonings that are ground up and then pressed into a loaf.
 This chopped ham is then chipped or shaved into thin slices.
 I remember my mother liked to eat it with yellow mustard on white bread.
 However, most of the time I think of it as part of ham bbq sandwiches.

-I made my own barbecue sauce for this recipe but back in the day, you could buy it bottled from Islays a local dairy chain famous for chipped chopped ham and barbecue sauce.
-The stores no longer exist but you can buy the ham and sauce in the grocery stores and online.
+I made my own barbecue sauce for this recipe but back in the day, you could buy it bottled from Islays and can sometimes still find it near local grocery store's cold-cuts.

 It couldn't be easier.
 Just mix up the barbecue sauce with the ham and heat it.